hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_rst_ru.md

 from typing import Optional

 # This is a placeholder.
 Replace with the actual code from the input file.
-# This example demonstrates various cases, including docstrings and
+# This example demonStartes various cases, including docstrings and
 # potential exception handling.